-During the year under review, NPDC demonstrated a high level of environmental performance and compliance with their resource consents and a high level of administrative performance.
+During the year under review, NPDC demonstrated a good level of environmental performance and compliance with their resource consents and a high level of administrative performance.

-3.4.
-Recommendation from the 2014-2015 Annual Report
+3.4 Recommendations from the 2017-2018 Annual Report

-In the 2014-2015 Annual Report, it was recommended:
+In the 2016-2017 Annual Report, it was recommended:

-1. THAT the monitoring programme for consents associated with New Plymouth District Council's WTPs and water supply schemes in the 2015-2016 monitoring year remain unchanged from that for 2014-2015.

-- 2. THAT the optional review of consent 2055-3 in June 2016 not be exercised on the grounds that current consent conditions are adequate to deal with any adverse effects on the environment arising from the exercise of the consent. - 3.
-THAT fish surveys of the Kakapo Stream in relation to special condition 2 of resource consent 5989 are discontinued.
-It is recommended that an inspection of the spillway, to be undertaken every two years, is added to the monitoring programme.
+- THAT the monitoring programme for consents associated with New Plymouth District Council's WTPs and water supply schemes in the 2017-2018 monitoring year remain unchanged from that for 2016- 2017. - 2.
+THAT the option for a review of resource consents 1277-3, 1278-4 and 5713-2 in June 2019, as set out in the conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.